£100k Childcare Cliff Edge: How to Keep Your Free Hours

 - Receive your Tax-Free Childcare account (if eligible)

-- Receive your free hours code to give to your provider (if eligible)
+- Receive your 30 hours code to give to your provider (if eligible)

 - Reconfirm eligibility every 3 months